webpractik/nextjs-starter/packages/routes/README.md

 - [ ] Convert `GET` fetch calls to `/api/ready` to `getApiReady(...)` calls
       Once you've got that done you can remove this section.

-# Why is `makeRoute` copied into the `@/routes` module?
+# Why is `makeRoute` copied into the `@repo/routes` module?

 You **own** this routing system once you install it.
 And we anticipate as part of that ownership you'll want to customize the routing system.
-That's why we create a `makeRoute.tsx` file in the `@/routes` module.
+That's why we create a `makeRoute.tsx` file in the `@repo/routes` module.
 This file is a copy of the `makeRoute.tsx` file from the `declarative-routing` package.
 You can modify this file to change the behavior of the routing system.

 For example, you might want to change the way `GET`, `POST`, `PUT`, and `DELETE` are handled.
 Or you might want to change the way the `Link` component works.
 You can do all of that by modifying the `makeRoute.tsx` file.

 We do **NOT** recommend changing the parameters of `makeRoute`, `makeGetRoute`, `makePostRoute`, `makePutRoute`, or `makeDeleteRoute` functions because that would cause incompatibility with the `build` command of `declarative-routing`.

-# Credit where credit is due

-This system is based on the work in [Fix Next.JS Routing To Have Full Type-Safety](https://www.flightcontrol.dev/blog/fix-nextjs-routing-to-have-full-type-safety).
-However the original article had a significantly different interface and didn't cover API routes at all.